Founding Director (she/her/they) Nina Fiore EdM

-Nina Fiore is the Founder and Executive Director of Astoria Film Festival, and an Advisory Board Member and Partner for the CTE Film Program at the High School of Art and Design in NYC.
-Nina has a BA and EdM from Harvard University and has long been involved with content production (for digital media, tv, and film), afterschool education, and nonprofit management.
-Nina managed the team at Viacom that created and launched the Noggin Channel and also created and produced content for MTV, Comedy Central, PBS, Sesame Street, Paramount TV, Nickelodeon, VH1, Sesame Workshop, USA Networks, WE Networks, Merrill Lynch, Sundance Film Festival and Sundance Channel.
-She was also Senior Producer of the lifestyle tv show Everyday Elegance with Colin Cowie, and PBS's Wired Science.
+Nina Fiore is the Founder and Executive Director of Astoria Film Festival, an Advisory Partner for Motion Picture Tech HS in Queens, and an Advisory Board Member and Partner for the CTE Film Program at the High School of Art and Design in NYC.
+Nina has a BA and EdM from Harvard University and has long been involved with content production for digital media, tv, and film, afterschool education, and nonprofit management.
+Nina was part of the team at Viacom that created and launched the Noggin Channel and also created and produced content for MTV, Comedy Central, PBS, Sesame Street, Paramount TV, Nickelodeon, VH1, Sesame Workshop, Merrill Lynch, Sundance Film Festival and Sundance Channel.
+She was Senior Producer of the lifestyle tv show Everyday Elegance with Colin Cowie, and PBS's Wired Science.
 Nina returned to MTV Networks in 2006 to lead their podcasting, SEO, and social media production, and then began her own business creating and managing digital content for numerous organizations.
 Additionally, she has worked as an Assistant Director, Producer, Screenwriter, Executive Producer, and Editor on a number of Independent Films.
-Nina also has over 25 years experience in Education.
+Additionally, Nina has over 25 years experience in Education.
 She managed an After School Program in the Mission Hill Housing Complex in Roxbury, MA, created a Digital After School program at the Children's Aid Society in Harlem, NYC, that served as a pilot program for Intel's Computer Classrooms, and, after graduate school at Harvard, served as Communications Director and Grants Manager for an Educational Research Group at McLean Hospital/Harvard Medical School that worked with struggling Boston Public Schools.
-Nina also served as STEM and Art Instructor, and eventually, Director of Education, at Variety Boys & Girls Club of Queens, where she conceived of creating the Astoria Film Festival, to connect local youth with the filmmakers in the community and with industry professionals.
-Nina is a disabled woman who homeschools her disabled son, advocates for disability rights, and resides in her hometown of Astoria, NY.
+Nina also served as Director of Education, at Variety Boys & Girls Club of Queens, where she conceived of creating the Astoria Film Festival, to connect local youth with the filmmakers in the community and with industry professionals.
+Nina is a disabled woman who was chosen to be one of the RespectAbility Fellows in a 2022 program with Netflix, where she worked with fellow disabled children's content creators to create and produce inclusive children's programming featuring disabled characters.
+Nina homeschools her disabled son, advocates for disability rights, and resides in her hometown of Astoria, NY.

 Board Treasurer - Slavko Bogdanov PhD (he/him) is an Astrophysicist at Columbia University where he conducts research on high-energy astrophysical phenomena utilizing space-based NASA observatories.
 Previously, he was a Canadian Institute for Advanced Research Global Fellow at McGill University in Montreal, QC, and a research fellow at the Harvard-Smithsonian Center for Astrophysics in Cambridge, MA.
 Slavko holds a PhD and MA from Harvard University and a BS with Honors and Distinction from Penn State University.
 He resides in Astoria, NY and is a member of our Finance and Executive committees.

 Marta Márquez (she/her) is the Founder/CEO of Chico&Punky Productions, an independent production company focused on horror tales and films.
 Marta began her career as a journalist and then developed her career as a freelance producer in New York, Mexico, Cuba, Amsterdam and Spain, working on commercials, television shows, music videos, independent films, and documentaries.
 Marta is also an experienced filmmaker, having directed “Verano Perro” and “WTNY Bienvenida a Nueva York”, an award-winning Horror Short, shot on 16mm film.
 Marta has a Master´s Degree in Radio and TV Communications by Universidad Complutense de Madrid and also studied Filmmaking at the NYFA in Manhattan and Screenwriting at EICTV in Cuba.
-She currently resides in the south of Spain where she works with SkyNews Spain, and is earning her PhD in Film and Philosophy at The University of Córdoba.
+She currently resides in the south of Spain.

 Andy Rodriguez (he/him) is the Executive Director of Variety Boys & Girls Club in Astoria NY.
 He has over fifteen years of experience in Youth Services and the non-profit sector.
 His experience includes advocacy for displaced families, designing and implementing dynamic youth programs, as well as program management and administration.
 He has worked in a variety of environments: schools, community centers, athletic programs and family residences.
 Andy understands and appreciates the transformative power that youth programs can play in the lives of the young people and families in the neighborhoods they serve.
 He has lived in Astoria for over 10 years and is excited to be a part of an organization that serves the community.
 He resides in Astoria/LIC.